 The Edition is a department of The Signal House, a live performance collective founded in 2018.

-The Edition appears six times a year as does our independant section The Anteroom
+The Edition currently appears four times a year, along with occasional pieces published in our independent section The Anteroom

 You can ensure our issues keep coming by supporting us here

 And make sure you keep getting them by subscribing for free here